-(b) Information
+Information (b)

 36. Despite recurrent Eastern claims to the contrary, no Warsaw Pact country has made any really significant improvements since Helsinki in the field of printed information.
-It now appears that some countries, such as the USSR, Bulgaria and Czechoslovakia, are importing some additional copies and/or titles of Western non-Communist newspapers or magazines, but there has been only small if any concomitant improvements in accessibility by the general public.
+It now appears that some countries, such as the USSR, Bulgaria and Czechoslovakia, are importing some additional copies and/or titles of Western non-Communist newspapers or magazines, but titles of Western non-Communist newspapers of magazines, there has been only small if any concomitant improvements in accessibility by the general public.
 In Bulgaria and Czechoslovakia the very limited quantities of newspapers on sale for the first time have been destined mainly for foreign tourists (though some are getting to the public), while in the Soviet Union a few newspapers have been added to those already on sale to tourists only.
 The GDR has not improved its very poor record except for the occasional appearance of a non-Communist newspaper at the newest foreign tourist hotel in East Berlin.
 Hungary has made only slight improvements in its performance, already among the most liberal of Warsaw Pact countries.
 In Poland a deterioration has recently been reported in the availability of Western printed information in the International Press and Book Clubs.
 Western material continues to go only to tourists or officials in Romania.
 In early 1977 Romanian officials attempted to oblige Western embassies to submit for MFA approval all embassy material intended for distribution as well as the names of those receiving the material.
-The first requirement continues to be partially met, but embassies have refused to comply with the second.
+The first requirement continues to be partially met, but embassies The first requirement continues to be partially met, but embassinave refused to comply with the second.